marcozwyssig/artifex/CONTEXT_MAP.md

 ## Overview

-This document defines the bounded contexts in the Maestro network management system and describes their relationships using DDD Context Mapping patterns.
+This document defines the bounded contexts in the Artifex network management system and describes their relationships using DDD Context Mapping patterns.

 ---